aquasecurity/appshield/policies/kubernetes/readme.md

 - PSS: https://kubernetes.io/docs/concepts/security/pod-security-standards/
 - PSP: https://kubernetes.io/docs/concepts/policy/pod-security-policy/

 PSS has 14 controls that are grouped into two policies: Baseline and Restricted.
 We named the controls in this repository under the PSS controls because they are more up-to-date and have better coverage than PSP.
-The following table maps PSS controls to PSP controls:
+The below table maps PSS controls to PSP controls:

 ### PSS - baseline